StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

                   8.2  8.9 18.6 13.0 --.- --.- 19.0 11.5  9.9 10.8 Sh  1.8  1.0
 ```

 While these 4 are about the same, they get noticeably worse from here (more same-finger, etc.).
 Since the ones with both parentheses on the bottom are better, the decision on which layout to use will mostly come down to how much you use commas compared to how much you use periods (a matter of frequency).
 Commas and periods are both common in coding, and used about equally as frequently (according to the [MTGAP orders](http://mtgap.bilfo.com/theory-of-letter-frequency.html) -- it really depends what language you are using, since Java uses periods more and C uses commas more, for example).
 People who use more complex sentence structure will tend to use commas more, while those who use simpler sentence structure will tend to use periods more.
 However, people that use a variety of punctuation (including semicolons, parentheses, em dashes, and colons) in addition to commas will probably end up using periods more even if they use complex sentence structure.
-(I fall into this last category -- I use complex sentence structure, but use enough alternate punctuation that the consistency of having a period every sentence overpowers the cases where a sentence has lots of commas).
+(I fall into this last category -- I use complex sentence structure, but use enough alternate punctuation that the consistency of having a period every sentence probably overpowers the cases where sentences have lots of commas for apposition, etc.).

 People who do a lot of numerical data entry will want the period in a more favorable position.
 If you use either character in hotstrings, this will also have an effect.
-As will be discussed below, I use the period in place of the semicolon when entering Bible verse references via hotstring, so *for me*, it makes a lot more sense to have the period in the favorable position -- all the v; usage will fall under the period, meaning that "period use" (i.e. use of the key in total rather than the character) will far outweigh "comma use."
+As will be discussed below, I use the period in place of the semicolon when entering Bible verse references via hotstring, so *for me*, it makes a lot more sense to have the period in the favorable position -- all the v; usage will fall under the period, meaning that "period use" (i.e., use of the key in total rather than the character) will far outweigh "comma use."

 If you hadn't picked up on it yet, these things vary by individual, so what works best for me may not work best for you.
 Part of the reason why I'm going through all the effort of explaining how I went about my own layout design is to show how it can be done on an individual basis.